reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 10. Collaborate on a repository on how to submit Calls for Proposals for Conferences
 11. Create a central repository of resources for Python users and **educators**.
 (There is a [Python Educators Working Group](https://wiki.python.org/psf/PythonEduWG) with the PSF, but no specific information.)
 12. Create an initiative to make Python friendly for beginners.
 (There are some [beginner resources](https://wiki.python.org/moin/BeginnersGuide/Programmers) from the PSF, but no google searches have lead me here.)
+13. Create a repository of Python open source sprints and track and publish their impact.

 ## Contact